Piya-l/template-LAMP-stack-with-CICD/README_DEV.md

 ### Using Docker Compose (Recommended)

-This method utilizes the `docker-compose.yml` file to define and manage the multi-container application.
+This method utilizes the `docker-compose.yml` file to define and manage the multi-container application, including both the PHP/Apache service and the MySQL database.

 1.  **Start the services:**
     ```bash